If committed filmmakers want to reach and influence more people, and counter fake news, impact producing may help get us

-The mineworkers were active agents who sought to control their own destinies in the midst of plutocratic mine-owners and their “pocket trade union’s.”
+Marikana's workers were active agents in controlling their own destinies in the midst of plutocratic mine-owners and “pocket trade unions.”

 The astonishing lengths to which the South African state went to demean and diminish Marikana miners, dead and living, and their loved ones.

 When the widows of Marikana tried to wake up their husbands from their graves by yelling at them.

-Whether the union that organized the strike will unify and rally workers outside of the ruling alliance is the first question we should ask.
+Will the trade union that organized the strike will unify and rally workers outside of the ruling alliance.

 "Miners Shot Down," by director Rehad Desai, is a haunting and emotional documentary of the Marikana massacre in August 2012.

 We send our Tokoloshe to battle with those trying to make us forget the atrocities of Marikana.